jekyllt/sustain/_posts/2016-01-22-clean-slate.md

 ---
 layout: post
 title: Clean Slate
 tags:
   - Blog
   - Post
+published: true
 ---

 Learning how to use Github pages is fun and easy!